sea-cdm/OSEAN-DB/README.md

 # OSEAN-DB
 OSEAN-DB: OSEAN database

 OSEAN stands for Ontology-based Study-Experiment-Assay Newtwork.

 OSEAN DB is a relational database system built on the ontology-supported SEA CDM.

-Currently OSEAN-DB contains prototypes for SEA-CDM file conversion.
+MySQL is our default relational database management system.

+This directory includes three examples of OSEAN databases.

 ## Database Schema